galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >            - *Leave the other track features as default*
 > 2. **Re-name output file**:
 >    - JBrowse may take a few minutes to run.
-There is one output file: re-name it `assembly-and-reads` {: .hands_on}
+There is one output file: re-name it `assembly-and-reads`
+> 3. **View output**:

-* Click on the eye icon to view.
+>    * Click on the eye icon to view.
 (For more room, collapse Galaxy side menus with corner < > signs).
-*  Make sure the bam files are ticked in the left hand panel.
+>    *  Make sure the bam files are ticked in the left hand panel.
-* Choose a contig in the drop down menu.
+>    * Choose a contig in the drop down menu.
 Zoom in and out with + and - buttons.
+{: .hands_on}

 Here is an embedded snippet showing JBrowse and the mapped reads: